Muhammad Ali, Prince of the Sa'id

-Muhammad Ali, Prince of the Sa'id (الأمير محمد على، أمير الصعيد [mæˈħæm.mæd ˈʕæli]; born 5 February 1979) is the heir apparent to the defunct thrones of Egypt and the Sudan, as the elder son of the former king, Fuad II.
+Muhammad Ali, Prince of the Sa'id (الأمير محمد على، أمير الصعيد [mæˈħæm.mæd ˈʕæli]; born 5 February 1979) is the heir apparent to the defunct thrones of Egypt and the Sudan, as the elder son of the former monarch, King Fuad II.

 Life and family

 Muhammad Ali was born on 5 February 1979 in Cairo, Egypt.
-He is the elder son of Fuad II, who was deposed while he was still a baby and was raised in exile, and his former wife, (née Dominique-France Loeb-Picard).
-Muhammad Ali is also the grandson of King Farouk and Queen Narriman.
+He is the elder son of Fuad II, who was deposed while he was still a baby and was raised in exile, and his former wife, Fadila (née Dominique-France Loeb-Picard).
+Muhammad Ali is the grandson of King Farouk and Queen Narriman.

-At the request of his father, Fuad II, he received special permission from President Anwar Sadat for his mother, Fadila, to give birth in Egypt.
+At the request of his father, Fuad II, President Anwar Sadat gave permission for his mother, Fadila, to give birth in Egypt.
 As a result, Muhammad Ali became the first member of the direct branch of the Royal Family of Egypt to return to the country after the coup of 1953.

-Prince Muhammad Ali was raised and educated between Europe and Morocco, attending Institut Le Rosey in Switzerland.
+Muhammad Ali was raised and educated between Europe and Morocco, attending Institut Le Rosey in Switzerland.
 He works in real estate in Paris.

-He is also spending time in Egypt, particularly since the Egyptian state recognizes the historical heritage of the Muhammad Ali dynasty.
+He also spends time in Egypt, particularly since the Egyptian state recognizes the historical heritage of the Muhammad Ali dynasty.

-Mohamed Ali has a sister, Fawzia Latifa, born in Monaco on February 12, 1982, and a brother, Fakhr-Eddin, born in Rabat, Morocco on August 25, 1987.
+Muhammad Ali has a sister, Fawzia Latifa, born in Monaco on 12 February 1982, and a brother, Fakhruddin, born in Rabat, Morocco, on 25 August 1987.

 Marriage and issue

-While on holiday in Istanbul, Prince Muhammad Ali attended the wedding of Prince Rudolf of Liechtenstein and Tılsım Tanberk on April 20, 2012.
+While on holiday in Istanbul, Muhammad Ali attended the wedding of Prince Rudolf of Liechtenstein and Tılsım Tanberk on 20 April 2012.
 There, he met Princess Noal of Afghanistan, daughter of Prince Muhammed Daoud Pashtunyar Khan and granddaughter of King Zahir Shah of Afghanistan.
-The couple's betrothal was announced on April 27, 2013.
+The couple's betrothal was announced on 27 April 2013.

-Their wedding was held on 30 August, 2013, at Istanbul's former Çırağan Palace, in the presence of Fuad II.
+Their wedding was held on 30 August 2013, at Istanbul's former Çırağan Palace, in the presence of Fuad II.
 Members of both families and their friends attended the wedding and festivities, and representatives from European and Middle Eastern royal families as well as many Egyptian dignitaries were also invited.

-From this union, two children were born on the 12th of January, 2017, twins, who bear the title of Royal Highness:
+From this union, two children were born on 12 January 2017, twins, who bear the title of Royal Highness: